 All EAP calls are confidential, except as required by law.
-Information is not a substitute for diagnosis or treatment by a professional and is not meant to replace the advice of a professional.
-Please note that there may be many other explanations for any or all of the above delineated behaviors.
-This information is not intended to be an exhaustive list of all signs concerning warning sign of depression, anxiety or suicide and should not be used as a stand-alone instrument.
 Information is not a substitute for diagnosis or treatment by a professional.
-Contact a professional with any questions or concerns about specific health care needs.
-This material is for informational purposes only.
-It contains only a partial, general description of programs and services and does not constitute a contract.
-Information is believed to be accurate as of the production date; however, it is subject to change.
+Contact a professional with any questions about specific needs.
+There may be other explanations for any or all of the above [behaviors/ characteristics/ symptoms].
+This information is not a complete list of all signs concerning such [behaviors/ characteristics/ symptoms] and should not be used as a stand-alone instrument.
+EAP instructors, educators and participating providers are independent contractors and are not agents of Resources For Living.